Körber European Science Prize

-The Körber European Science Prize is presented annually by the Körber Foundation in Hamburg honoring outstanding scientists working in Europe for their promising research projects.
-The prize is endowed with one million euro (until 2018: 750,000 euro) and promotes research projects in the life sciences and physical sciences.
+The Körber European Science Prize is a science and technology award, presented annually by the Körber Foundation in Hamburg, honoring outstanding scientists working in Europe for their promising research projects.
+The prize is endowed with 1 million euro (until 2018: 750,000 euro) and promotes research projects in the life sciences and physical sciences.

 History

 The prize was initiated by the entrepreneur Kurt A. Körber with the help of Reimar Lüst, the president of the Max Planck Society.
 The first award was in 1985.
 At first, European research teams were honored, but since 2005, only individuals qualify.

 Selection process

 Candidates for the prize need not be from Europe, but they must be living in Europe.
 Renowned scientists from all over Europe, grouped into two Search Committees, select promising candidates.
 The awards are annual and alternate between the life and physical sciences.
 Those who are shortlisted are then asked to submit a detailed proposal for a research project which is then judged in two rounds of assessment by the Search Committee.
 The work of the Search Committee is supported by international experts.
-A maximum of five candidates are subsequently recommended to the Trustee Committee which, based on a summary of expert assessments, previous publications and scientific career history, decides on the new prizewinner.
+A maximum of five candidates are subsequently recommended to the Trustee Committee which, based on a summary of expert assessments, previous publications, and scientific career history, decides on the new prizewinner.
 A personal application is not allowed.